Psychedelic/nft-marketplace/README.md

 The NFT Marketplace is the backend Service for our DIP-721 implementation, and soon a multi-standard NFT Marketplace.

+> 🚧 IMPORTANT 🚧 - Jelly is currently in it's first version of development as we move towards a full marketplace protocol.
+This repo should be treated and such and is subject to change.

 ## 📒 Table of Contents

 - [Service Flow Docs](/docs/service.md)